 Our Board formed a Corporate Governance and Nominating Committee.
 The committee is required to be comprised of entirely "independent" directors within the meaning of Nasdaq Rule 5605(b)(1).
-The responsibilities of the Corporate Governance and Nominating Committee include: (1) to determine the qualifications, skills and other expertise required to be a director of the Company and recommend to the Board for approval, a set of criteria to be considered in selecting nominees for directors (2) to identify and recommend candidates for nomination as members of the Board of Directors and its committees, (3) to develop and recommend to the Board for approval a set of corporate governance guidelines applicable to the Company and to review these principals annually , (5) to oversee the Company's corporate governance practices and procedures, (6) to develop a process for annual evaluations of the Board and its committees, (7) to review the

-Board's committee structure and composition, (8) to identify, and make recommendations regarding the selection of candidates to fill any vacancy on the Board, (9) to develop and recommend to the Board for approval standards for determining whether a director has a relationship with the Company that would impair its independence, (10) to review and discuss with management disclosure of the Company's corporate governance practices, including information regarding the operations of the Committee and other Board committees, director independence and the director nominations process, (11) to monitor compliance with the Company's Code of Business Conduct and Ethics, and (12) to develop and recommend to the Board for approval a CEO succession plan.
+The responsibilities of the Corporate Governance and Nominating Committee include: (1) to determine the qualifications, skills and other expertise required to be a director of the Company and recommend to the Board for approval, a set of criteria to be considered in selecting nominees for directors (2) to identify and recommend candidates for nomination as members of the Board of Directors and its committees, (3) to develop and recommend to the Board for approval a set of corporate governance guidelines applicable to the Company and to review these principals annually , (5) to oversee the Company's corporate governance practices and procedures, (6) to develop a process for annual evaluations of the Board of is approval standards for determining whether a director has a relationship with the Company that would impair its independence, (10) to review the discuss with management disclosure of the Company's corporate governance practices, including information regarding the operations of the Committee and other Board for approval standards for determining whether a director has a relationship with the Company is conduct and the director nominations process, (11) to monitor compliance with the Company's Code of Business Conduct and Ethics, and (12) to develop and recommend to the Board for approval a CEO succession plan.